Ribanier/DailyBackupTool/README.md

-# Batch Renamer

-The BatchRenamer is a user-friendly utility designed to quickly rename multiple files in bulk.
-With various renaming options, this tool simplifies the process of organizing and managing large numbers of files.
+# Daily Backup Tool

+The DailyBackupTool is a robust and user-friendly backup utility designed to automate daily file backups based on file creation and last modification dates.
+This tool ensures that important files are consistently backed up, minimizing the risk of data loss.
 ### Key Features:

-##### 1 - File Addition:
+##### 1 - Time-Scheduled Backups:
-- Users can easily add files to the list by dragging and dropping them or using the file picker.
+- Automatically initiates the backup process at a user-defined time each day.
-##### 2 - Multiple Renaming Options:
+##### 2 - Backup Based on File Properties:
-- Random Name: Automatically generates random names for files based on a defined length.
+- Detects files based on their creation date or last modification date.
-- Starting Number: Renames files by assigning them sequential numbers, with the ability to specify the starting number.
-- Custom Name: Allows users to manually define a name for renaming the files.
+- Ensures only relevant and updated files are included in the backup, optimizing storage space.
-##### 3 - Name Conflict Prevention:
+##### 3 - Customizable Backup Locations:
 - Allows users to specify the target directory for storing backups.
+##### 4 - Error Logging and Notifications:
+- Keeps a detailed log of each backup operation.
+- Provides notifications for successful or failed backups.
+##### 5 - Lightweight and Efficient:
+- Runs seamlessly in the background without impacting system performance.

 ### How It Works:
-- Add the files you want to rename to the list.
+- Define the source directories containing files to be backed up.
-- Choose your preferred renaming method (Random, Starting Number, or Custom Name).
+- Set the preferred backup time and target location.
-- The tool will process the files and rename them accordingly.
+- The tool will scan files based on their creation or last modification dates.

-BatchRenamer is perfect for users looking for a fast and efficient way to rename multiple files in bulk, making file management and organization much simpler.
+- Files meeting the criteria are copied to the designated backup folder.

+The DailyBackupTool is ideal for anyone seeking a simple and effective way to safeguard their data on a daily basis.
+It’s a perfect solution for both personal and professional use cases.

 ## License